rafael-vasconcellos/openai-addon/readme.md

 # About

-This addon adds support for OpenAI's/g4f AI models on translator++.
+This addon adds support for any AI Provider that has an API compatible with OpenAI on translator++, you can use the official OpenAI API, g4f, openrouter, etc.

 ## Features